amydohlin/project-4-group-2/README.md

 Topic: Liver Cirrhosis Stage Prediction
 Dataset: Liver Cirrhosis Stage Classification 🩺 (kaggle.com) (25,000+ rows)
 Goal: Create, train and deploy a neural network machine learning model that can predict liver cirrhosis stage based on patient lab result data.
+Cirrhosis results from prolonged liver damage, leading to extensive scarring, often due to conditions like hepatitis or chronic alcohol consumption.
+The data provided is sourced from a Mayo Clinic study on primary biliary cirrhosis (PBC) of the liver carried out from 1974 to 1984.

 __PHASE I: Data Cleaning__
 - With a JupyterNotebook in VSCode, we read in the liver_cirhosis.cvs file into a dataframe.